dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  You don’t have to be brilliant, only a little bit wiser than the other guys, on average, for a long, long time.
+  He who knows how to flatter also knows how to slander.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1282 days)
+## 🌟 Experiences (1283 days)

 ### 🧮 Programming languages